JasmineZhen218/ADproject/preprocess/readme.md

 An example command to run the file would look like:

 ```
-python creat_td.py 500 0 cis/home/zwang/Documents/ADproject/Annotation/Amyloid/1
+python creat_td.py 500 0 asset/Annotation asset/Samples (132,132)
-cis/home/zwang/Documents/ADproject/DatasetUnet/Amyloid/Train
 ```

-> You are going to extract 500 samples from annotated images in cis/home/zwang/Documents/ADproject/Annotation/Amyloid/1 and save them into cis/home/zwang/Documents/ADproject/DatasetUnet/Amyloid/Train .
-There are no samples in cis/home/zwang/Documents/ADproject/DatasetUnet/Amyloid/Train before running this script.

 ### Output

-* Sample format

-The annotated regions would firstly been located using `SampleZone.nii.gz`.
-Within each annotated region, a bunch of 132 x 132 (if you do not specify the height and width) pieces would be cropped from both `Base.tif` and `Biomarker.nii.gz`.
-The extracted sample is a  ndarray array of shape (132,132,4).
+There are 500 extracted samples in

+Each samples is a 132 x 132 x 4 ndarray.
 The first 3 channels contain information from `Base.tif`, the last channel contains information from `Biomarker.nii.gz`

-There are 5 examples in `/sample`.
-You could use `show_sample.inpy` to visualize them.

-* Location of extracted samples

-Location of tau-samples: `cis/home/zwang/Documents/ADproject/DatasetUnet/Tau`

-Location of amyloid-samples: `cis/home/zwang/Documents/ADproject/DatasetUnet/Amyloid`
+Visualize some of them in